drvinceknight/unpeudemath/_posts/2016-10-01-a-make-file-for-jupyter-notebooks.md

 ---
 layout     : post
-title      : "Make file to convert all Jupyter notebooks in a directory to pdfs" categories : python tags       :
+title      : "A make file to convert all Jupyter notebooks in a directory to pdfs" categories : python tags       :
 - python